 Furthermore, the active participation of Python developers also leads to the overall improvement of the language.

-Verdict: Both Node.js and Python share a point since both they have great community support.
+Verdict: When you compare Node.js vs Python, both share a point since both they have great community support.

 Extensibility